amineelkouhen/redis-streams-lab/exercises/exercise-7-start.md

 ## Getting started

-Assuming you still have Redis running in GitPod, all we have to do is compile the app and run it.
+Assuming you still have Redis running in GitPod, we have to tell the app we're running in GitPod, compile the app and run it.

 From the *exercise7-start* folder in the terminal window:

+- `export spring_profile_active=gitpod`
 - `./mvnw clean package`
 - `./mvnw spring-boot:run` to build and run the app